 - Prime the repaired area with quality automotive primer.

-- Consider undercoating the rocker area to block moisture and debris long term.
+- Consider undercoating the rocker area to block moisture and debris in the long term.

 These protective measures help keep corrosion at bay and ensure the panel lasts for years.